 Illustrations by Joe De Mers

 De Mers, Joe.
 Taffy and the Rose-Colored Glasses.
-The Rogue Press, 1945.
+New York: The Rogue Press, 1945.